danielpygo/personal_website/content/posts/IssuesWithGo.md

 ---
 title: "My Issues With Go"
-date: 2018-11-12T15:55:32-06:00
+date: 2018-10-23T15:55:32-06:00
-draft: true
+draft: false
 ---

 ![Ugly go code snippet](/imgs/a.png)

 Look at this code snippet!
-Go has no exceptions and it leads to a very ugly style of programming.
+This is pretty standard actually.
+Go has no exceptions and it leads to a very ugly style of programming sometimes.
-Go lacks immutables, exceptions, inheritance, generics.
-Its dependency management is a mess (no versioning support), it has a really annoying compile [error](https://corte.si/posts/code/go/go-rant.html) when you have an unused import, and GOPATH takes some getting use to.
-But by and large Go has been a successful language and I think it is because it makes big promises of concurrency at scale.
-These aforementioned items are all frustrating, but when it comes to creating servers, networking, and web applications, Go is very useful .
+Go also lacks immutables, inheritance and generics.
+Its dependency management is a mess (no versioning support, yes really), it has a really annoying compile time [error](https://corte.si/posts/code/go/go-rant.html) when you have an unused import, and GOPATH takes some getting use to.
+But by and large Go has been a successful language and I think it is because it makes grandiose promises of concurrency.
+These aforementioned items are all frustrating, but when it comes to creating servers, networking, and web applications, Go is very useful.

 Also this [article](http://nomad.uk.net/articles/why-gos-design-is-a-disservice-to-intelligent-programmers.html)